marpere/aws-static-website/README.md

 Some time before, the way to allow S3 to be publicly accessible would be to open all accesses to the bucket, and allow it to server static content and front this with a Cloudfront distribution.

-A problem,in this case, would be that people could access the S3 bucket content without the need to use the Cloudfront.
+A problem, in this case, would be that people could access the S3 bucket content without the need to use the Cloudfront.

 To solve this, now is possible to let the bucket be private, and allow only the Cloudfront to access its content through an Origin Access Control.